ILoveStudy/richardresume.io/english.resume.md

 ####  2019.2 – now

-Client: yiyifu payment inc.
+Client: The Philippines  payment inc.
 Project:  payment 4 side
-Location: Shenzhen,China
+Location: The Philippines
-Role: CTO
+Role: Senior JAVA
 Responsibilities:

-Involved in designing, developing and testing the single page web application by using the Spring,SpringMvc,Mybatis, Mysql, Redis,Solr
+Involved in designing, developing and testing the single page web application by using the Springcloud,Eureka, Ribbon,Hystrix,Spring Cloud Config,SpringMvc,Mybatis, Mysql, Redis,Solr

 Led and mentored an array of software developers to understand the requirements from the Features, Stories, and converted those into the code for Universal API of Project.